-The excellent relations enjoyed by both countries stems from Switzerland's humanitarian aid and reconstruction activities both during and after the conflict in Croatia.
+The excellent relations between Switzerland and Croatia stem from Switzerland's humanitarian aid and reconstruction activities during and after the conflict in Croatia.
 Croatia is Switzerland's second biggest trading partner in south-eastern Europe.
 It is popular among Swiss nationals as a holiday destination.
 Furthermore, a substantial Croatian diaspora lives in Switzerland.

 Key aspects of diplomatic relations

-The two countries have had ties for a number of years via a free-trade agreement with the European Free Trade Association (EFTA).
+The two countries have had ties for a number of years via a free-trade agreement between the European Free Trade Association (EFTA) and Croatia.
 After Croatia's accession to the EU, most agreements were superseded by Switzerland's bilateral agreements with the EU.

-As an EU member state, Croatia is one of the beneficiary countries of the Swiss contribution to reducing the economic and social disparities in an enlarged EU.
-The Swiss contribution to Croatia amounts to CHF 45 million.
-On 30 June 2015 Switzerland and Croatia signed the bilateral framework agreement which regulates the implementation of Switzerland’s enlargement contribution to Croatia.
-All projects must be completed by mid-December 2024.
+As a member of the European Union (EU), Croatia is one of the beneficiaries of Switzerland’s contribution to reduce economic and social disparities in the enlarged EU.
+Switzerland contributes CHF 45 million to Croatia, supporting 12 projects.
+On 30 June 2015 Switzerland and Croatia signed the bilateral framework agreement and all projects were approved in 2017.
+One project has already been implemented, with the others due to be completed by the end of 2024.

 Both the Swiss Embassy in Zagreb and the Pro Helvetia Arts Council actively promote cultural exchanges between Switzerland and Croatia.
 Such exchanges are increasingly taking place within a private framework.